Oreeeee/yokkaichi/README.md

 ```

 ### Usage
+1. Using a config file
+Instead of passing in arguments, you can pass the configuration file with `--config` argument.
+When no additional file name is provided, Yokkaichi will use `yokkaichi.toml` for the file name.
+When the config file name you provided doesn't exist, Yokkaichi will create an example file for you.
+Modify it how you like and rerun Yokkaichi.
+Configuration files are not forwards or backwards compatible and you will have to adjust it every major change.
-You can use this script by invoking `python -m yokkaichi` and passing in arguments in the CLI.
-You can get the list of availible options by invoking `python -m yokkaichi -h`
+2. You can also use this script by passing in arguments in the CLI.
+You can get the list of availible options by invoking `python -m yokkaichi -h`.

 ### Using the masscan integration
 You need to have [masscan](https://github.com/robertdavidgraham/masscan) in your PATH, or in the same directory from which you are running this software.
 Make sure that the binary is named `masscan` (Unix) or `masscan.exe` (Windows).

-### Example
-`python -m yokkaichi --java --masscan --masscan-countries US CA CN -p "25560-25569,34000,19843" --ip2location-db data/IP2LOCATION-LITE-DB11.BIN --ip2location-cache --output data/servers.json`